Saving One Life at a Time

 Adopting a pet because the kids want one and are promising they will care for it, usually means - You will be taking care of the pet.

 The costs of pet ownership can be expensive.
 Food, toys, grooming, veterinary care, and other expenses add up quickly.
-ASPCA studies show the average cost for a big dog is about $1,000 a year.
+ASPCA studies show the average cost for a big dog is about $600 to $1,000 a year.
 A small dog's a little less, but not much.

 Pets need regular vaccinations and medical care.
 The cost of a trip to the emergency vet clinic for a sick or injured pet can cost $100's of dollars or even more.